abychat/bookshop-with-checkout-node/README.md

 ```
 npm install
 ```
-4. Create a copy of the .env.example file and supply all the required API keys as well as other configuration parameters.
+4. Create a copy of the .env.example file and supply all the required test API keys as well as other configuration parameters.
 The .env file is included in the .gitignore file and is not pushed to your repository.
 ```
 cp .env.example .env
 ```